Family Help Front Door Team

-You can access services for children and families through ChECS, the Cheshire East Consultation Service.
+You can access family help services for children and families through the Family Help Front Door Team.

-The Early Help Brokerage team EHB, will gather and consider information about your child and your family.
-A Practitioner Support Officer PSO will contact you to gain consent and to gather more information about the support you and your family may require.
-The PSO will also gather information from previous case records and by making contact with other agencies who may be or have been involved.
+The Family Help Front Door Team will gather and consider information about your child and your family.
+A Family Help Front Door advisor will contact you to gain consent and to gather more information about the support you and your family may require.
+The Family Help Front Door advisor will also gather information from previous case records and by making contact with other agencies who may be or have been involved.
 We do this to make informed decisions about the services that can help.

-Once the information is gathered the PSO will discuss appropriate early help support with you to agree on a clear outcome of support.
+Once the information is gathered the Family Help Front Door advisor will discuss appropriate family help support with you to agree on a clear outcome of support.
 For example a referral for a Family Support Worker who will be able to support you and your child with the identified issues helping you have more positive outcomes or to receive support from an agency already working with you and your family or someone who knows your family best.

-You can access the Live Well site to look at community services available which you can contact for support yourself for example attending your local Children’s Centre.
+You can also access the Live Well site to look at community services available which you can contact for support.

-Early Help Assessments (EHA) - more support is now available
+Family Help Assessments (previously EHA) - support is available

-Across the Borough we also have 3 Locality Support Officers who are practitioners currently seconded into this role to provide support, advice and guidance on Early Help Assessments, Plans and cases where the lead professional is from a partner agency.
+Across the Borough we also have 2 Partnership Family Help Officers who are family help practitioners this role to provide support, advice and guidance on Targeted Family Help Assessments, Plans and Extra Help cases where the lead professional is from a partner agency.

-- Early Help – what is it and when is an assessment needed including the role of the Lead person.
+- Extra Help – what is it and when is an assessment needed including the role of the Lead person.

-- Having the conversation with parents and carers to start an EHA, to support positive engagement
+- Having the conversation with parents and carers to start an Extra Help Assessment to support positive engagement

 - How to Capture the Child's Voice and why this is important, including tools and resources